Barycentric-alignment and reconstruction loss minimization for domain generalization: THEORETICAL ANALYSIS AND PROPOSED METHOD

-The bound proposed in Theorem~\ref{theorem: 1} can also be used for the DA problem where one can access the unseen/target domain data and estimate its distribution.
-However, in the DG setting, due to the unavailability of the unseen data, the second term in (\ref{eq: theorem1}) is intractable, leading to an intractable upper bound.
-It is worth noting this intractable bound is widely accepted as a fundamental problem of DG which cannot be overcome without making additional specific assumptions on the unseen domain.
+The bound proposed in Theorem~\ref{THEOREM: 1} can also be used for the DA problem where one can access the unseen/target domain data and estimate its distribution.
+However, under the DG setting, the second and third term in (\ref{eq: theorem1}) are uncontrollable, leading to an intractable upper bound due to the unavailability of the unseen data.
+This intractability, which cannot be overcome without making additional specific assumptions on the unseen domain, is widely accepted in the literature as a fundamental limitation for all DG methods and analyses.

-As a step toward developing a practical algorithm based on our new bound, we decompose the second term in (\ref{eq: theorem1}) into two separate terms, where the second term depends completely on the unseen distribution while the first term can be optimized.
+As a step toward developing a practical algorithm based on our new bound, we decompose both the second term and the third term in (\ref{eq: theorem1}) into two separate terms where one term completely depends on the unseen distribution and the other fully depends on the seen distributions.